layla-li/BigDeal_InsightProject/README.md

 I started with Logistic Regression as my baseline model.
 Then I moved on to Random Forest, and ultimately I chose XGBoost and performed hyper parameter tuning using grid search cv.

 First I looked at whether there was a deal or not, which corresponds to a binary classification problem.
-Code can be found in Model_binary.ipynb.
+Code can be found in ```Model_binary.ipynb```.
 Then I further worked on predicting what the discount percentage will be, which corresponds to a multi-class classification problem.
-Code can be found in Model_multiclass.ipynb.
+Code can be found in ```Model_multiclass.ipynb```.

 ### 5. Web App
 The web App was built using Python streamlit and deployed on the Heroku cloud platform.
-Code can be found under folder called WebApp
+Code can be found under folder called ```WebApp```.
-'''{